sirupsen/progressrus/README.md

-# Redis::Progress
+# RedisProgress

-`Redis::Progress` provides progress status of long-running jobs.
+`RedisProgress` provides progress status of long-running jobs.
 The progress is stored in Redis.
 Think of it as a progress bar where instead of flushing the progress to `stdout`, it's stored in Redis.
 It can be used with a background job engine or just about anything where you need to show the progress in a different location.

-It works by instructing `Redis::Progress` about the finishing point.
-For each progress, the job calls `tick`. `Redis::Progress` figures out when it's appropriate to update the progress of the job.
-Two conditions must hold for `Redis::Progress` to update the job:
+It works by instructing `RedisProgress` about the finishing point.
+For each progress, the job calls `tick`. `RedisProgress` figures out when it's appropriate to update the progress of the job.
+Two conditions must hold for `RedisProgress` to update the job:

 1. 2 seconds or more should have passed since last time the status was updated.
    This prevents a job processing relatively e.g. 100 records to hit Redis 100